metacman/Udemy-Git/README.md

 This is the first file in the Udemy Git repository.

-## Repository Contents
+## Repository Content

-This repo is to store files used in Udemy courses
+This repo is used to store files for Udemy courses.

-List of Udemy courses completed using this repo
+A list of the Udemy courses completed using this repo is shown below.

 Git
 1. Command Line Essentials: Git Bash for Windows